CatelloTheDataProjectManager/Predicting-Energy-Consumption/README.md

 - Identification and treatment of missing, duplicate, and outlier data.
 - Employment of techniques to detect and handle outliers in the data.

-###### I also conduct analysis on a time series derived from the yfinance API, focusing on historical stock prices for Zalando.
-If you're interested, you can explore my other project titled  : [Zalando Stock Actions Analysis](https://github.com/CatelloTheDataProjectManager/Time-Series/blob/main/Zalando%20Stock%20Actions%20Analysis.ipynb)

 ## Normality and Stationarity Testing

 - Verification of the normality of data distribution.